GoInterject/GoInterject.github.io/bApps/bFinancials/PrepSpecFile.md

 > To Do
 >
 > **Step 1:** Copy the .F32 file to a temporary work directory on your local machine.
-Rename the file extension to .MDB, then open the file in MD Access.
+Rename the file extension to .MDB, then open the file in MS Access.
 >
 > **Step 2:** Enter the database password \(contact your implementor for the password\).
 Click "Save As," then click OK on "Invalid Password" message.
 Re-enter password.
 > ![](/images/A-InitialDataLoad/SaveLocalFRX.png){: .center-image }